 The adjacent Churchyardside is a pedestrianised roadway (still

 I mention coaches because as I took the picture of the Barony

 Road toilets I saw a coach parked across the road and a man, presumably the

-gave the door a push.
-Just in case the sign
+the door a push.
+Just in case the sign was wrong.

-9am and 4.30pm (don't people need a toilet break outside those times?) and not
+currentlty closed.
+Don't people need a toilet break outside those times and not

 I AM convinced that the people in